See the Series Introduction for Just Tao It, Part I: HERE

 Cultivate It in the nation,

-This is where Inner Development Goals (IDGs) AND Sustainable Development Goals (SDGs) become deeply connected rather than separate conversations.
-Sustainable systems require human beings capable of holding complexity without collapsing into simplistic certainty, ideological possession, chronic reactivity, or dehumanization.
+This is where Inner Development Goals (IDGs) AND Sustainable Development Goals (SDGs) become deeply connected, not separate conversations.
+Sustainable systems require human beings capable of holding complexity without flattening into simplistic certainty, ideological possession, chronic reactivity, or dehumanization.
 The developmental work is not peripheral to the systemic work.
 Increasingly, it may be the prerequisite for it.

-You cannot sustain democratic institutions if citizens increasingly lose the ability to distinguish adversaries from enemies.
-You cannot navigate AI responsibly if wisdom develops more slowly than capability while systems reward acceleration over discernment.
-You cannot hold pluralistic societies together if identity becomes more important than shared humanity.
-You cannot build enduring systems externally while neglecting the rooted center internally.
+Democratic institutions cannot be sustained if citizens increasingly lose the ability to distinguish adversaries from enemies.
+AI cannot be navigated responsibly if wisdom develops more slowly than capability while systems reward acceleration over discernment.
+Pluralistic societies cannot be held together if identity becomes more important than shared humanity.
+Enduring systems cannot be built externally while the rooted center internally is neglected.

 Others are not separate from you.